KingChampion36/java-multithreading/3-performance-optimization/README.md

 - Number of threads = Number of cores is optimal only if all threads are runnable and can run without interruption (no I/O blocking calls / sleep etc).
 - The assumption is nothing else is running that consumes a lot of CPU.
 - **Hyperthreading (Virtual Cores Vs Physical Cores)**: Most computers today use hyperthreading.
-Some hardware units are duplicated inside a single thread so that two separate threads can run in parallel.
+Some hardware units are duplicated inside a single core so that two separate threads can run in parallel.
 Some hardware units are shared.

 ### 2. Does breaking original task and aggregating results come for free?
 (Inherent cost of parallelization and Aggregation)